 This history/chronology is updated once a year.
 It is presented by event, LCM and SCM, Gender and Age Group.

 A must read for any trivia games enthusiasts….Follow the chronology of each record from the first person to set it all the way to the current record holder.
 If the record was broken 3 times in a given year, each is reported.

 Christian tops off this report with an ordered list of persons breaking the most number of Canadian records set.

-This page records the fastest 20 swims for each event over the course of the season.
+This page tracks the fastest 20 swims by Canadians for each event in the current CALENDAR year.

-Similar to the current year Top 20, this page reports the historical Top 20 rankings from 1997 onwards.
+Similar to the current year Top 20, this page reports the Final Top 20 rankings for each calendar year from 1997 onwards.